go-graphite/graphite-clickhouse/doc/debugging.md

 - In logs either see the JSON body itself for the query ID, or look for `[render.pb3parser] pb3_target` record.
 - Now to make a request just run:
 `curl -H 'Content-Type: application/json' -H 'Content-Type: application/json' -d "{\"metrics\":[{\"name\":\"metric.name\",\"startTime\":1619777413,\"stopTime\":1619778013,\"pathExpression\":\"metric.name\",\"maxDataPoints\":700}]}" 'localhost:9090/render/?format=json'`

+### Marshal protobuf data with original marshallers
+Both `carbonapi_v2_pb` and `carbonapi_v3_proto` have the optimized marshallers to convert ClickHouse data points to the protobuf response.
+But when it's necessary, it's possible to debug if the proper data is produced by passing `X-Gch-Debug-Protobuf: 1` header.